qurusales/qurusales.github.io/_partners/bonhams.md

 ---

-Bonhams is our biggest client partner and is very important.
+Bonhams is one of 3 key significant global auction players and is our key enterprise partner and founding supporter.
+Quru is responsible for the design, implementation and ongoing “follow the sun” support for Bonham’s digital online auction services and image management.
+We are proud to support and inspire Bonhams as the global auction house of choice.